 Texture-wise, the shortbread is thick and crumbly, the caramel is thick and gooey and the chocolate is well…chocolate!

-How to make Millionaire’s Shortbread from scratch
+How to make Millionaire bars

-Even though there are three layers, this recipe is quick, easy and comes together super quickly!
+Even though there are three layers, this recipe is quick, easy, and comes together super quickly!

 - Almond Flour- A grain free and low carb flour that does not need to be baked.
 I used blanched almond flour, as it is lighter in color and has a light flavor.